aboutcode-org/vulnerablecode/docs/source/introduction.rst

-The primary access to VulnerableCode data is through a REST API, but there is also a Web UI for searching and browsing vulnerabilities by package or by vulnerability.
-For the initial releases both access modes are read-only, but our longer-term goal is to enable community curation of the data including addition of new packages and vulnerabilities, and reviewing and updating their relationships.
+The primary access to VulnerableCode data is through a REST API, but there is also a Web UI for searching and browsing vulnerabilities by package or by the vulnerability.
+For the initial releases both access modes are read-only, but our longer-term goal is to enable community curation of the data including the addition of new packages and vulnerabilities, and reviewing and updating their relationships.

 We also plan to mine for vulnerabilities that have not received any